-The Maine Craft Apprentice Program is offered through a partnership between the Maine Crafts Association and the Maine Arts Commission.
+The Maine Craft Apprentice Program is offered through a partnership between the Maine Crafts Association the Maine Arts Commission and the League of New Hampshire Craftsmen.
 The program supports 100 hours of one to one training over seven-months between a mentor and apprentice.
 The learning experience is for apprentices who demonstrate a commitment to acquiring new skills, tools and management habits and furthering their craft practice; they accomplish this through a significant relationship with a mentor artist.
-CAP celebrates the mentor/apprentice relationship as a way to generate creative entrepreneurship, envisioning a sustainable and resilient craft sector for Maine.
+CAP celebrates the mentor/apprentice relationship as a way to generate creative entrepreneurship, envisioning a sustainable and resilient craft sector for Maine & New Hampshire.

 Program Objectives